SatyaRungta/SatyaRungta/README.md

 - 👋 Hi, I’m @SatyaRungta
-- 👀 I’m interested in applied mathematics and systems and cognitive neuroscience
+- 👀 I’m interested in machine learning and mathematical models for computational and behavioural neurosciences.
-- 🌱 I’m currently focusing on python, R and excel for data cleaning and transformation using explorative and descriptive analysis.
+- 🌱 I’m currently focusing on neural signal processing, time series analytics, probability and statistic, time to event data to track hand and eye movements and analyse EMG data from multichannel high density grid electrode arrays.
-- 💞️ I’m looking to collaborate on topics related to ARVR, gaming, healthcare, neuro-rehabilitation, restorative therapy, market research, psychology, cognition, statistics.
+- 💞️ I’m looking to collaborate on projects related to computational neuroscience, virtual and augmented reality (XR), healthcare,  restorative therapy, gaming, market research, psychology, cognition, statistics and Machine learning tools for neuro-rehabilitation in cogntive and movement disorders.
 - 📫 How to reach me

 Satya Rungta, Ph.D.